 Two nights turned into three, then four, and then it was five days before we forced ourselves to leave this sublime five-star hotel.
 If I can recommend somewhere you MUST stay while travelling in Croatia, this would be it.
 Just be warned, you may never want to leave…

-Though it has a booming tourist industry, the Eastern European country of Montenegro has managed to remain slightly off the radar in comparison to neighboring Croatia.
-It’s beauty however is as equally breathtaking, and perhaps even more extraordinary with a diverse landscape dominated by snow capped mountains, lakes, forests and an expansive crystal clear coastline.
-I was lucky enough to spend five days on the private island resort of Sveti Stefan, a small fifteenth century fishing village connected to the coast by a narrow isthmus.
+Though it has a booming tourist industry, the Eastern European country of Montenegro has managed to remain slightly off the radar in comparison to neighbouring Croatia.
+It’s beauty however is as equally breathtaking, and perhaps even more extraordinary with a diverse landscape dominated by snow-capped mountains, lakes, forests and an expansive crystal clear coastline.
+I was lucky enough to spend five days on the private island resort of Sveti Stefan, a small fifteenth-century fishing village connected to the coast by a narrow isthmus.